 A beginner bike skills track will help children, (and adults), develop their bike handling skills through fun features including ramps, see saws, and slalom poles.
 From here riders can move into more challenging features in the Mountain Bike Skills area, which will include small drops, rock gardens, a wallride, and ramps.
 All designed to allow riders to continually challenge themselves as they progress.

-The circuit track will allow for coaching road riders and para cyclists, as well as short course racing like criterium races.
+The 800m circuit track will provide a smooth-surfaced track for coaching road riders and para cyclists, as well as a place to race the grandkids.

 There will be car parking on-site and a few hundred meters away in the centre of Pohe Island.
 Users are encouraged to also access the park via linkages with the greater shared path infrastructure.
 The project is part of a wider plan to create a multi-use sport and recreation area across the whole of William Fraser Memorial Park, Pohe Island.
 It is hoped to have the project complete by the end of 2021.